SeldonIO/seldon-core/doc/source/workflow/install.md

 ### Label focused Seldon Core Operator

-You can install the Seldon Core Operator so it manages only SeldonDeployments with the label `controller-id` where the value of the label matches the controller-id of the running operator.
+You can install the Seldon Core Operator so it manages only SeldonDeployments with the label `seldon.io/controller-id` where the value of the label matches the controller-id of the running operator.
 An example for a namespace `seldon-id1` is shown below:

 ```bash
 kubectl create namespace seldon-id1